OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/13_MAIN_Open_Access_monographs_and_books.md

 ## Open Access monographs and books <a name="monographs"></a>

 While this form of Open Access publication might not be the obvious choice for STEM researchers, the Social Sciences and Humanities (SSH) heavily depend on monographs and edited collections.
-Monographs still are a requirement for tenure and promotion in the SSH fields.
+E.g. publication of a monograph still is a requirement for tenure and promotion in the SSH fields.

 But still, OA book publishing has long trailed behind the more vibrant field of OA journal publications, due to a variety of reasons including the slow uptake of e-book technology in the fields, as well as a somewhat different business model for books compared to what may be perceived as a more easily streamlineable output format of serialized journal content.

 This is not to say, though, that OA books and monographs do not exist; there have been plenty of exciting new developments in the realm of OA book publishing over the last few years.

 [tbc... ]

+See e.g.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Yp0Jko0ZBcE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Note include the video from the OLH here, and Erzsebet and co]